 A history of health and beauty

 The earliest archaeological evidence regarding humanities obsession with health and beauty dates from 4,000BC in Ancient Egypt.
 The Ancient Egyptians were, much like us, obsessed with their self-image, cleanliness and beauty.
-Of course back then it wasnt at all like the industry we see today, 100% of the products they used would be hand crafted.
+Of course back then it wasnt at all like the industry we see today, 100 percent of the products they used would be hand crafted.
 It was common for both men and women to line their eyes with black kohl and accentuate their lips and cheeks with rouge crafted from ground carmine beetles.

 The next most historical era for health and beauty was Ancient Rome.
 In Rome, bathing was once a much favoured pass-time as we can see from the ruins of their many grand bath houses across rome.
 Along with the usage of bath houses, Roman ladies crafted their own skin whitening formula, what we today would know as a very early form of foundation.
 In the Roman era they would attempt to make themselves as pale as possible to present their social standing and wealth.
 Paleness was indicative of the upper class because only the wealthy could afford to spend all of their time indoors indoors, whilst the poorer people of the time were forced to work all day beneath the blazing Mediterranean sun.
 European ladies in the sixth century even created hazardous blood-draining techniques to conform with societies love of the faded complexion.
 In the early ages of cosmetics, highly lethal substances were used, including mercury, arsenic and lead, with the hope of attaining an enhanced level of beauty, of course this did not bode well for the health side of things.
 Make-up was revered among the rich for the entirety of the middle-ages up until the Victorian era, Queen Victoria denounced it as vulgar and condemned it only to the theatres.
 However, not all of the Victorians wanted to completely renounce their love for their beauty routines.
 Women regularly plucked their eyebrows and created homemade face masks made from ingredients such as honey, oats and egg yolk to exfoliate the skin.
 They additionally rubbed castor oil in their eyelashes to make them look longer and brushed a rice based powder on their noses to decrease shine.